HoloFoundation/HoloTableView/README.md

 ## Requirements

-If you want to set the model to your UITableViewCell or change it's height according to the model, the UITableViewCell could conform to protocol: `HoloTableViewProtocol` and implement their selectors:
+If you want to set the model to your UITableViewCell or change it's height according to the model, the UITableViewCell could conform to protocol: `HoloTableViewCellProtocol` and implement their selectors:

 ```objective-c
 - (void)configureCellWithModel:(id)model;